Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 In the OneFlow framework, there are three types of registries associated with custom op.

-* `OpGradRegistry`：Manage gradient registration for automatic gradient calculation in converse digraph.
+* `OpGradRegistry`：Manage gradient registration for automatic gradient calculation in backward graph.

-* `OpRegistry`：Managing op registrations for generating forward digraph and building`Task Graph`.
+* `OpRegistry`：Managing op registrations for generating forward digraph and building `Task Graph`.

-* `OpKernelRegistry`：Manage kernel registrations for executing user-written kernel logic when running.
+* `OpKernelRegistry`：Manage kernel registrations for peform user logic at runtime.

-We actually writing your custom op in C++ and generating a dynamic link library (so file).
+We actually write custom op in C++ and generate a dynamic link library (so file).
 By loading the corresponding so file in Python that you can use the custom op from the so file.

 The data structure of user op can be  viewed at [user_op_conf.proto](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/core/framework/user_op_conf.proto)：